-Lighting accounts for 15 percent of global energy use, and a significant portion of municipal energy consumption in the form of lighting our streets for safety.
-The City has started converting streetlights in our community from conventional lights to LEDs, the most energy-efficient bulbs available, which can reduce energy usage by up to 70 percent, significantly reduce maintenance costs, and offer more control over when and how lights shine.3
+Lighting accounts for 15 percent of global energy use and a significant portion of municipal energy consumption in the form of lighting our streets for safety.
+The City has started converting streetlights in our community from conventional lights to LEDs, the most energy-efficient bulbs available.
+This can reduce energy usage by up to 70 percent, significantly reduce maintenance costs, and offer more control over when and how lights shine.

-Vision for LED Powered Street Lighting and Traffic Signals
+Vision for Powering Street Lighting and Traffic Signals with LED